zce/simple-theme/README.md

-# simple-theme
+# Simple Theme for Sublime Text

-A Simple Theme for Sublime Text, base on Theme - Soda
+A Simple Theme for Sublime Text, base on [Theme - Soda](https://github.com/buymeasoda/soda-theme)